 Tactical Asset Allocation (TAA) is an active strategy that seeks to adjust the SAA of a portfolio based on forward-looking market forecasts.
 Portfolio managers will attempt to add value by taking advantage of certain situations in the marketplace by overweighting (or underweighting) asset classes they expect to outperform/underperform over some future time frame.
 A successful TAA strategy relies heavily on a managers' ability to model upcoming economic and market events and successfully execute an appropriate trading strategy.
-A study by Vanguard in 2006 - A Primer on Tactical Asset Allocation Strategy Evaluation by Tokat and Stockton showed that over all time periods, TAA strategies have not produced statistically significant excess returns to SAA strategies.
+A study by Vanguard in 2022 - Portfolio Construction Framework by Vanguard's Investment Strategy Group showed that over all time periods, TAA strategies have not produced statistically significant excess returns to SAA strategies.